INTERNATIONAL AND MULTICULTURAL PROGRAMS

 IMP requires all international students to provide up-to-date information regarding changes in personal and/or academic status.
 These changes may include a new academic program, change of address, financial status, and transfer to another university.
 In accordance with United States Citizenship and Immigration Services (USCIS) regulations, IMP maintains a complete file on each student, which must include a copy of the endorsed I-20, passport, visa, I-94 card and other related documents.

 International students are required to register full time 12 credit hours per semester for undergraduates and nine credit hours for graduate and six credit hours for doctoral students.
 At all times, a student must make satisfactory progress toward completion of a degree program.

 Students who fall out of status are responsible for filing for reinstatement with IMP staff to the USCIS.

-The International and Multicultural Programs office provides advisement with regard to any academic, financial, personal, or immigration matters during business hours, Monday through Friday, 8:30 am to 5:00 pm.
+The International and Multicultural Programs office provides advisement with regard to any academic, financial, personal, or immigration matters during business hours, Monday through Friday, 9:00 am to 6:00 pm.
 IMP staff holds a mandatory, extensive orientation for new international students which is held prior to registration in the Fall and Spring semesters.
-Once students arrive at the university, they are responsible to bring the following documents to check-in and will not be allowed to register for classes without them; an endorsed I-20 or DS-2019 form, a valid passport, a valid visa, an I-94 card, and a completed information sheet (provided by IMP.)
+Once students arrive at the university, they are responsible to bring the following documents to check-in and will not be allowed to register for classes without them; an endorsed I-20 from for F-1 students or DS-2019 form for J-1 students, a valid passport, a valid visa, an I-94 card, and a completed information sheet (provided by IMP.)